 Pay for what you use.
 Interest is only charged on the amounts you withdraw, not your total credit limit, helping you control costs.

 Build credit history.
-Using this credit responsibly can help improve your personal credit score over time, creating future financing opportunities.
+Using this credit responsibly can help improve your personal credit score over time, with lenders that report to personal or business credit bureaus, creating future financing opportunities.

 Early payoff benefits.
-There's typically no prepayment penalty, allowing you to pay off the balance early without extra costs.
+Most lenders in our network charge no prepayment penalty, allowing you to pay off the balance early without extra costs.

-Common use cases for business lines of credit include:
+Common ways I've seen medical practices use business lines of credit include:

 Managing payroll gaps at a mental health or counseling practice during slow insurance reimbursement cycles